netlify/remix-compute/packages/vite-plugin-react-router/README.md

 Second, you **must** provide an `app/entry.server.tsx` (or `.jsx`) file that uses web-standard APIs compatible with the Deno runtime.
 Create a file with the following content:

+> [!IMPORTANT]
+>
+> This file uses `renderToReadableStream` (Web Streams API) instead of `renderToPipeableStream` (Node.js API), which is
+> required for the Deno runtime.
+You may customize your server entry file, but see below for important edge runtime
+> constraints.

 ```tsx
 import type { AppLoadContext, EntryContext } from 'react-router'
 import { ServerRouter } from 'react-router'